 Are There Any Limits For Duty-Free Nips?

-Can You Drink Your Own Nips on a Plane?
+Can You Drink Your Nips on a Plane?

 One of the main reasons many of us would choose to bring a nip on a plan would likely be because we want to be able to drink them on the flight, right?
-Unfortunately, it’s illegal to drink your own nips on a plane.
+Unfortunately, it’s illegal to drink your nips on a plane.
 This rule is enforced by the FAA (Federal Aviation Administration,) and all U.S. airlines and airlines operating within the U.S. have to follow this rule.

 FAA regulations prohibit passengers from drinking alcohol on board the aircraft unless it is served by the air carrier.

-That said, there is only one airline that we found, which allows you to drink your own nips on airplanes – JetBlue.
+However, we did find one airline which allows you to drink your nips on airplanes – JetBlue.

 You may bring wine, champagne or beer on a flight for consumption during the flight if it is in an unopened container.
 If you’d like to drink the alcohol you carry on, you may give it to one of our Inflight crewmembers, and they will be happy to serve it to you.

-Essentially you can bring your own wine, champagne, and beer, and they’ll serve it to you, which is completely compliant with the FAA’s rule.
-That said, if you drink a little too much, they may refuse to open any more bottles, to avoid any disturbances.
+Essentially, you can bring your wine, champagne, and beer, and they’ll serve it to you, which is completely compliant with the FAA’s rule.
+That said, if you drink a little too much, they may refuse to open any more bottles to avoid any disturbances.
 So make sure that you drink responsibly!

 Can You Bring Mini Liquor Bottles on a Plane If You’re Under 21?